 Current Research and Scholarly Interests

 Dr. Amy Dobberfuhl, received a B.S. in Mechanical Engineering from North Carolina State University in 2004 and her M.D. from the University of North Carolina at Chapel Hill School of Medicine in 2010.
 She completed her residency training in Urology at Albany Medical College in New York in 2015.
 She then completed an ACGME fellowship in FPMRS (Neurourology & Voiding Dysfunction) in the Department of Urology at Stanford University in 2017, and completed her M.S. in Epidemiology and Clinical Research from Stanford University in 2018.
-Following fellowship Dr. Dobberfuhl was appointed the faculty research position of Instructor in the Department of Urology at Stanford University.
-Dr. Dobberfuhl is supported by a NIH KL2 career development award starting 7/1/2016 and her practice is 25% clinical and 75% research.
-Primary research interests include overactive bladder, underactive bladder, urinary incontinence and urinary retention.
+Following fellowship Dr. Dobberfuhl was appointed the faculty research position of Instructor in the Department of Urology 7/1/2017 and her practice includes both a clinical and research focus.

 Dr. Dobberfuhl’s current research focus includes: basic science, clinical and translational research in overactive / underactive bladder and radiation cystitis; urine biomarkers of compensated and decompensated detrusor dysfunction; animal models of voiding and pelvic floor dysfunction; pharmacologic modulation of lower urinary tract function and fibrosis.
 Dr. Dobberfuhl’s past basic science and clinical research interests have included: animal models of voiding and pelvic floor dysfunction (mouse, rat, rabbit); renal fibrosis and molecular cell signaling inflammatory pathways; pelvic floor ischemia; neuroanatomy and bladder tissue mechanics.